MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

 ## <a name="assign-an-audio-conferencing-license"></a>Atribuir uma licença de Audioconferência

 > [!NOTE]
-> You can't assign licenses using the **Skype for Business admin center**.
-You must use the Office 365 admin center.
-See [Assign Skype for Business licenses](../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md).
+> Você não pode atribuir licenças usando o **centro de administração do Skype for Business**.
+Você deve usar o centro de administração do Microsoft 365.
+Consulte [Atribuir licenças do Skype for Business](../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md).

  **Para atribuir uma licença para um usuário**

 1. Entre no Office 365 com sua conta corporativa ou de estudante.

-2. Na navegação à esquerda do **centro de administração do Office 365**, vá **** > para usuários**ativos**do Office e selecione o usuário ou os usuários na lista de usuários disponíveis.
+2. Na navegação à esquerda do centro de administração, vá para usuários**ativos**do **usuários** > e selecione o usuário ou os usuários na lista de usuários disponíveis.

     > [!NOTE]
     > If you are assigning licenses to up to 20 users at the same time, you can use the **Select a view** drop-down then choose one of the options or create your own view.
 Then click **Edit**, **Next** twice then select the license and click **Submit**.
 You can also assign licenses to multiple users by using Windows Powershell.
 For instructions and sample PowerShell scripts, see [Assign Skype for Business licenses](../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md).